 Among our alumni is Jesús Moroles, a renowned granite sculptor and National Medal of Arts recipient.

 There are opportunities to exhibit your work on campus and at local galleries.
-The university’s proximity to Dallas and Fort Worth also offers you a wealth of experiences and resources.
+UNT's proximity to Dallas and Fort Worth also offers you a wealth of experiences and resources.
 To provide other insights and knowledge, we bring numerous renowned artists, designers and scholars to campus.

 Sculpture faculty members are nationally and internationally acclaimed artists and scholars.
 They'll guide and encourage you to explore new directions in art, so you can become a well-rounded artist.

-You’ll need to meet the College of Visual Arts and Design’s admission requirements to qualify as a pre-major.
+You'll need to meet the College of Visual Arts and Design's admission requirements to qualify as a pre-major.
 These requirements are in addition to the ones administered by the university.
-The college’s requirements are outlined in our catalog and on our website.
+The college's requirements are outlined on UNT's degree catalog website and our site.

 The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
 The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
 The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

 We encourage you to fulfill the graduation requirements for the distinguished level of achievement under the Texas Foundation, Recommended or Distinguished Achievement high school program or the equivalent.